 /etc/xrdp directory.
 Whenever you make any changes to the configuration file you need to restart the Xrdp service:

 Allow just RDP through the local firewall:

 You should be able to connect now.
 I use Remmina to connect from my laptop running Ubuntu.
-Windows users have a RDP connection application by default on their machine.
+Windows users have an RDP connection application by default on their machine.

-Congratulation’s!
+Congratulations!
 You have successfully installed Xrdp.
-Thanks for using this tutorial for installing Xrdp server on Debian 10 (Buster).
+Thanks for using this tutorial for installing the Xrdp server on Debian 10 (Buster).
 For additional help or useful information, we recommend you to check the official Xrdp website.